jwmiller5/Compliance/compliance/regulatory/gdpr-breach-azure-dynamics.md

 The Security Response Team works with Microsoft Azure Security Engineers and SMEs to classify the event based on factual data from the evidence.
 A security event may be classified as:

 - **False Positive**: An event that meets detection criteria but is found to be part of a normal business practice and may need to be filtered.
 The service team identifies the root cause for false positives and will address them in a systematic way using detection sources and fine-tuning them as needed.
-- **Security Incident**: An incident where unlawful access to any Customer Data or Support Data stored on Microsoft's equipment or in Microsoft's facilities, or unauthorized access to such equipment or facilities resulting in loss, disclosure, or alteration of Customer Data or Support Data has occurred.
+- **Security Incident**: An incident when unlawful access to any Customer Data or Support Data stored on Microsoft's equipment or in Microsoft's facilities, or unauthorized access to such equipment or facilities resulting in loss, disclosure, or alteration of Customer Data or Support Data has occurred.
 - **Customer Reportable Security/Privacy Incident (CRSPI)**: An unlawful or unauthorized access to or use of Microsoft's systems, equipment, or facilities resulting in disclosure, modification, or loss of customer data.
 - **Privacy Breach**: A subtype of Security Incident involving personal data.
 Handling procedures are no different than a security incident.